 Sharon and I have experienced this situation on two separate occasions, so I’m sharing it with everyone.
 Not knowing that this type of flight change is possible can result in missing your flight and needing to be rebooked hours to days later than you intended to travel.

 What am I talking about when I say a flight can be un-delayed?
 Well, I’m sure there’s a more technically accurate term for this, but I’m not an expert, just a regular passenger.
 It’s easiest to explain by showing what happened to us on a flight in 2019 from Orlando to New York – LaGuardia on American Airlines.

 For various reasons, I don’t like to take late flights.
-There’s a whole day where a single delay can cascade through the airline schedule, throwing off multiple flights.
-However, American only had one direct flight from Orlando to New York and left at 7:43 PM.
+This is more true now than ever because there’s a whole day where a single delay can cascade through the airline schedule, throwing off multiple flights.
+However, on this day, AA only had one direct flight from Orlando to New York and it left at 7:43 PM.

-With a flight time later in the day, we’re able to work on things around the house in the morning before dropping off Dobby the Poodle at “camp” (the kennel).
-We’re then able to pack when she’s out of the house (She has a thing about suitcases.
-Doesn’t like them.).
+With a later departure time later in the day, we’re able to work on things around the house before dropping off Dobby the Poodle at “camp” (the kennel).
+We’re then able to pack with her out of the house (She has a thing about suitcases.
+Doesn’t like them.
+Can’t figure out why… ;-)).
 We had all of that done by early afternoon, bags packed by the door and thinking about where we would stop for linner (lunch/dinner) before heading to the airport.